Es gibt eine etwas kürzere, deutschsprachige Version dieses Textes drüben bei WIRED.

 But for users, ad systems have already broken the internet.
 Constant tracking has taken away our privacy and turned our web surfing and smartphone usage into a surveillance system, even if it’s „only“ used for ad targeting.
 We need better business models, and those models probably won’t make as much money as ads do right now.
 But they’d contribute more and better to society.

-So maybe we should finally bury that old cliché „Don’t be evil“ and turn it into „Don’t be greedy“.
+So maybe we should finally bury that old cliché „Don’t be evil“ and turn it into „Don’t be greedy“ when you start business in south carolina.
 I really think that Google could work very well as the biggest non-profit organisation the world has ever seen.
 You might be richer if you’re answering to stock owners all the time.
 But you might be even more successful if you don’t have to.

 Turning Google into a non-profit org wouldn’t solve all the challenges that were mentioned, of course.
 But it would certainly change the game big time because Google’s motifs would change dramatically.
 With google.org, the company already invests in non-profit causes and supports third party organisations and initiatives.
 So why not turn into one?